Candice Swanepoel Gets Soaking Wet In A Red Bikini: ‘Spring Showers’

 I'll be like Funshine and make the sunshine ????
 And have heart like Love-a-Lot ????
 I'll be like Wish Bear and always be there.????
 We'll be the luckiest bears in Care-a-Lot.
 I wanna be a Care Bear And fill the world with love To be a Care Bear is what I'm dreaming of✨???????? @voguejapan @luigiandiango

-Understandably, fans didn’t exactly hold back when it came to sharing praise for Candice in the comments section.
+Understandably, fans didn’t hold back when it came to sharing praise for Candice in the comments section.

-“You are so beautiful what a location,” one fan wrote with an eye heart emoji and a palm tree.
+“You are so beautiful what a location,” one fan wrote with an eye-heart emoji and a palm tree.

-Another called her a “beauty.”
+Another admirer called her a “beauty.”

 A third person said that they were “living in” Candice’s swimwear pieces, before calling them the “best swimmers.”

-As well as designing the looks behind the scenes, the lingerie model often also serves as a model for the various revealing bikini and swimsuit looks.
+As well as designing the looks behind the scenes, Candice also often serves as a model for the various revealing bikini and swimwear looks.

-One of the most recent photos posed to social media to promote the brand showed Candice in a minuscule cut-out swimsuit.
-In it, she revealed how her pieces can easily transition from swim time to day wear during a high-fashion photo shoot.
+One of the most recent photos posted to social media to promote the brand showed Candice in a minuscule cut-out swimsuit.
+In the update, she revealed how her pieces can easily transition from swim-time to daywear during a high-fashion photo shoot.

-Before that, it was all about leopard-print for the South African beauty when she posed for the camera in a wild one-piece.
+Before that, it was all about leopard print for the South African beauty when she posed for the camera in a wild one-piece.